PLeVasseur/plog/articles/021-power-of-spaced-repetition.md

 I had great success using a spaced-repetition system (SRS) and I'd love to share more about how they work and how to get started.

-These spaced-repetition systems are well-known in some pockets of the immersion language learning community, particular among Japanese language learners.
+These spaced-repetition systems are well-known in some pockets of the immersion language learning community, particularly among Japanese language learners.
 They have been popularized fairly widely 2008 or so in that space, originating from the All-Japanese All the Time (AJATT) community (unfortunately gone dormant).

-I've SRS for both learning Japanese and picking up some engineering concepts I needed to learn for a new area.
+I've used SRS for both learning Japanese and picking up some engineering concepts I needed to learn for a new area.

 But first!
-Onto how spaced-repetion systems (SRS) work.
+Onto how spaced-repetition systems (SRS) work.

 ## How spaced-repetition systems (SRS) work

-The AJATT community was started by Khatzumoto where he outlined the method of using SRS for learning the ~2000 or so general purpose use Japanese Kanji and for learning real-world Japanese sentences.
+The AJATT community was started by Khatzumoto where he outlined the method of using SRS for learning the ~2000 or so general purpose Japanese Kanji and for learning real-world Japanese sentences.
 Khatzumoto actually picked this methodology up from the excellent article written by a website written by some folks that learned English to an excellent level.

 The [series of articles on antimoon](https://www.antimoon.com/how/srs.htm) are so complete I'd rather not reproduce them in their entirety!
 So I'll keep it fairly simple below and encourage you to read further on antimoon for more details.